Nikhal-regi/DSA/README.md

-just my fav dsa question
+just a few dsa question